oracle/python-cx_Oracle/doc/src/module.rst

     The timeout parameter is expected to be an integer, if specified, and sets the length of time (in seconds) after which idle sessions in the pool are terminated.
-Note that termination only occurs when another session is released back to the pool.
+Note that termination only occurs when the pool is accessed.
     The default value of 0 means that no idle sessions are terminated.

     The waitTimeout parameter is expected to be an integer, if specified, and sets the length of time (in milliseconds) that the caller should wait for